felixwolter/shamlu-db/README.md

-# shamlu-db
+# shamlu-db-documentation
-fw copy of the idai.field 2 install
+this repos will be used for documenting the steps editing and customizing the idai.field 2 for SAM